 The Department Director or hiring authority may determine how many applicants he or she wishes to test and/or interview.

 The Human Resources Division should contact those applicants to be tested and/or interviewed for an appointment.

 Upon application for employment or promotion, examinations may be required by the Human Resources Division or the Department Director.
 If required, they shall be public and competitive.
 They will be held at times determined by the Human Resources Division and only after each applicant is given reasonable notice.
 The examination may include, but is not limited to, written tests, oral interviews, performance tests, physical and/or psychological tests and a polygraph.

-Re-Application: If a former Layton City employee, in good standing at the time of termination, re-applies within one year after submitting a resignation, the examination may be waived and he/she may be placed on the eligibility roster upon the recommendation of the Department Director and the approval of the City Manager.
+Re-Application: If a former Layton City employee, in good standing at the time of termination, re-applies within one year after submitting a resignation, or has been employed in the same capacity they are applying to return to, or otherwise has equivalent experience and current certifications required for the position, the examination or any portion thereof may be waived and he/she may be placed on the eligibility roster upon the recommendation of the Department Director and the approval of the City Manager.
 Such a former employee is not restricted to re-application during the period the position is open, but may reapply at any time to be placed on the eligibility roster.

 Minimum Grades on Each Section: Prior to giving an examination, the Department Director may, with the approval of the Human Resources Department, determine a minimum grade for all or any part or parts of an examination.
 Any candidate who fails to attain at least this minimum grade shall be considered to have failed and shall not be further examined.